CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Proposed framework

-The indexing process begins with preprocessing of text-based educational resources, such as books, which includes tokenizing and cleaning the text and extracting relevant paragraphs and sections.
-Next, these resources are indexed to create an efficient search structure, allowing for fast retrieval of relevant passages based on the input query, such as a problem or subproblem field derived from the response template.
-The integration of the indexed search mechanism with \botnamens's response template empowers the Tutorbot to fetch relevant content when generating hints or providing feedback, ensuring that its responses are both factually accurate and contextually suitable.
-This approach adds an additional layer of validation to \botnamens's responses, contributing to an enriched learning experience for students.
+Our indexing process begins with preprocessing of text-based educational resources, which includes tokenization and cleaning of the text and then extracting relevant paragraphs and sections.
+Next, these resources are indexed to create an efficient search structure, allowing for fast retrieval of relevant passages based on the input query, such as the subproblem field derived from the response template.
+The integration of the indexed search mechanism with \botnamens's response template empowers it to fetch relevant content when generating hints or providing feedback, ensuring that its responses are both factually accurate and contextually suitable.
+This approach adds an additional layer of validation to \botnamens's responses, contributing to an trustworthy learning experience for students.